Peter Dale Scott: Contemporary politics

 An aspect of Scott's work that combines both his investigating interests and his poetry is illustrated by The Global Drug Meta-Group: Drugs, Managed Violence, and the Russian 9/11.

 Books

-War Conspiracy
+The War Conspiracy

-In 1972, Bobbs-Merrill Company published Scott's The War Conspiracy.
-The book describes Scott's theories of why the United States went to war in Vietnam.
+In 1972, Bobbs-Merrill Company published Scott's book The War Conspiracy, which lays out Scott's theories of why the United States went to war in Vietnam.
 Kirkus Reviews said War Conspiracy is "undoubtedly one of the most important overviews to date of the subterranean reaches of the U.S. intelligence machine in Southeast Asia."